chamot1111/blog_programination/OpenStreetMap_guyana/app.md

 Conclusion
 ----------

-What we see, is that the `.osm` format is pretty simple but that the LoadXML method in processing is not accurate for this problem.
+What we see, is that the `.osm` format is pretty simple but the LoadXML method in processing is not accurate for this problem.
 File are too large and we must use a parser that don't load all the file in memory first.

+You can find the source code in [https://github.com/chamot1111/blog_programination]()

 Appendix
 ========